fenago/ml-bootcamp/Lab_6.md

 have
 many good implementations of the gradient boosting model:
 [GradientBoostingClassifier]
 from Scikit-learn, XGBoost, LightGBM and CatBoost.
-In this chapter, we use XGBoost (short for "Extreme Gradient Boosting"), which is the most popular implementation.
+In this lab, we use XGBoost (short for "Extreme Gradient Boosting"), which is the most popular implementation.